 Sample Customer Service Manager Work Experience Bullet Points

-Your skills are undoubtedly awesome, but your experience section shows recruiters why that matters: What kind of impact did you have with your abilities?
-How can you set off your skills with examples of how well you apply them in your field?
+Your skills are undoubtedly awesome, but your experience section shows recruiters why that matters: What kind of impact did you have on profits and customer satisfaction with your abilities?
+Can you set off your skills with examples of how well you apply them on the sales floor?

-You’re going to need to measure your success to show that you can back your skills, too.
+You’re going to need to measure your success to show that you can back your claims of excellent customer feedback and labor optimization, too.
 Recruiters want to see solid evidence that you’ve come a long way throughout your career and accomplished plenty.

-Quantifying your success can take the form of percentages, headcounts (with context!), or satisfaction rates.
+Quantifying your success can take the form of performance percentages, customer retention, sales increases, or satisfaction rates.

 Here are some samples: